hiro-v/k8s-ci-load-testing/README.md

     - Setup repo, settings (read/ write permission for posting PR comment)
     - Add workflow and test things out
 - Write document and add code comment/ check for fail case (1 hour)

+## How to reproduce
+- Get this repo (fork/ download as zip and push to your repo)
+- (You are admin) Go to `Settings` -> `Actions` -> `General` -> `Workflow permissions` -> Tick `Read and write permissions` (this is to ensure PR comment has enough permission)
+- At this stage, you are at `main` branch, please checkout, push to a new branch, create a pull request
+- Wait for the job to be triggered and run, it's expected to run normally on Github action managed runner (on azure)

+## Contact
+If you have anything goes wrong, please feel free to contact me at this Github account, or email `vuonghoainam.work@gmail.com`
+Cheers